 (Of course, none of this is to say that some female authors don’t have similar issues with writing male characters; they, too, can suffer from the lack of firsthand experience.
 But as a woman who’s read my fair share of poorly rendered female characters written by men, I feel more qualified to comment on this particular issue.)

-Without further ado: here are five common mistakes male authors make when writing female characters, which you should avoid at all costs.
+So without further ado, here are five common mistakes male authors make when writing female characters, which you should avoid at all costs.

 1. Substituting appearance for personality